yplai/ECAT/README.md

 python filter_synon_snp.py sample_30h.snp > sample_30h_nonsyn.snp
 ```

-, where we keep all SNPs within the intergenic regions and $rrs$ (16S rRNA).
+, where we keep all SNPs within the intergenic regions and *rrs* (16S rRNA).

 # Run ECAT

-The input files are the alignment of all nonsynonymous SNPs, the reconstructed phylogenetic tree, and a list of phenotypic traits of interests.
+The input files are an alignment of all nonsynonymous SNPs, a phylogenetic tree, and a list of phenotypic traits of interests.

 ## Phase I--Homoplasy Inference